lamyj/sycomore/docs/installation.rst

   apt-get install -y cmake g++ libboost-dev libboost-test-dev python3-pybind11

-When compiling with GCC on Debian 9, *-ffast-math* enables *-ffinite-math-only*, which breaks some parts of Sycomore (the application of a time interval with gradients or the computation of isochromat with off-resonance effects).
+When compiling with GCC on Debian 9 (stretch) and Debian 10 (buster), *-ffast-math* enables *-ffinite-math-only*, which breaks some parts of Sycomore (the application of a time interval with gradients or the computation of isochromat with off-resonance effects).
 All `other optimizations turned on by -ffast-math`_ can however be used and the recommended call to CMake is:

 .. code-block:: shell